-The University of Florida Thompson Earth Systems Institute, housed at the Florida Museum of Natural History, invites applications for the inaugural UF Environmental Justice Media Intensive, a crash course for UF students looking to gain experience reporting on the intersection of environmental challenges and social justice issues.
+In Spring 2021, the University of Florida Thompson Earth Systems Institute, housed at the Florida Museum of Natural History, hosted the inaugural UF Environmental Justice Media Intensive, a crash course for UF students looking to gain experience reporting on the intersection of environmental challenges and social justice issues.

-The course will be centered around the UF Law School’s 27th Annual Public Interest Environmental Conference (Feb.
-12-13, 2021) with this year’s theme being “Equitable Transitions.”
+The course was centered around the UF Law School’s 27th Annual Public Interest Environmental Conference (Feb.
+12-13, 2021) with the theme “Equitable Transitions.”

 - Environmental Justice & Energy Distribution

 - Environmental Justice & Food Equity

 - Shannon Barry, master’s student, nematology

 - Jennifer Hayes, master’s student, mass communication

 Participating students attended the conference and worked in pairs to write a story and produce a complementary multimedia package on a particular topic.
 Before the conference, students attended a 2.5-hour pre-conference workshop to meet their editors, learn reporting tips & tricks and set a plan for pre-reporting and research.

 Throughout the course, students were mentored by a superb team of journalists and editors:

 All final content, once published will be hosted on the TESI website but will be published under a creative commons license and free to use elsewhere.